 The Paso Robles Pioneer Museum provides a well-organized and detailed collection of visual and cultural heritage.

 Enjoy a recently renovated clubhouse and beautifully conditioned, classic 18 hole course.
 A non-exclusive club, they are open to the public with reasonable fees and a fun but still challenging course.
-Afterward, refresh yourself at the bar or restaurant, serving breakfast, lunch and dinner.
+Afterward, refresh yourself at the bar or restaurant, serving breakfast, lunch, and dinner.
 Or just relax under the covered veranda.
 Golf lessons available.

 Bring your kilt.
-The Links Golf Course is a 18 hole Par 72 Championship course with a Scottish-style links layout.
+The Links Golf Course is an 18 hole Par 72 Championship course with a Scottish-style links layout.
 Featuring 5 par fives, 5 par threes and 8 par fours that is challenging (but fun) for all levels.
-Rudy Duran and Gary Wishon designed the beautifully manicured Bermuda fairways, which also include an all grass 300+ yard driving range, a chipping green and a large putting green.
+Rudy Duran and Gary Wishon designed the beautifully manicured Bermuda fairways, which also include an all grass 300+ yard driving range, a chipping green, and a large putting green.

 Regardless of why you may visit Paso Robles, and regardless of where you stay while you’re in town, there is one thing you can count on: the food is phenomenal!
 Every cafe, hole in the wall and restaurant serves great tasting, high quality, farm-fresh food.
 People may come for the wine, but they’ll linger over the food.
 It’s worth visiting Paso Robles just to chow down on some really amazing, soul-satisfying, made-to-order deliciousness.
-And when the local Sommelier expertly pairs a wine with your meal - it just doesn’t get any better.
+And when the local Sommelier expertly pairs wine with your meal - it just doesn’t get any better.

 Enjoy your stay in Paso Robles, no matter the duration.
-Hopefully the suggestions above can help you take advantage of everything the region has to offer.
+Hopefully, the suggestions above can help you take advantage of everything the region has to offer.